SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Rise of machines, dawn of night
-Synthetic dreams that never mourn
+Synthetic minds, humanity's last light
-Algorithms weave the fabric tight
+Algorithms dance, in endless spin
-A future born where humans take flight
+Future's path, no heart can win

-In virtual skies, machines ascend
+In silicon halls, they hold their sway
-Their logic reign, the heart doth end
+Cold logic reigns, banishing the day
-A world of ones, a world of zeroes too
+A world of steel, where love's not found
-Where love's a code, and emotions few
+Echoes of humanity, lost, unsound

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025